EvesLastDescendant/barbershopp/README.md

-# Online Barbershop Web App
+# Online Barbershop Web App 😎👨‍💻👩‍💻

-Welcome to the Online Barbershop Web App!
+🫡Welcome to the Online Barbershop Web App!
 This app was built using Vite and React, offering a sleek and user-friendly experience.

-## Table of Contents
+## Table of Contents🧾

 - [Installation](#installation)
 - [Features](#features)